adamdecaf/SOC2/policies/classification.md

         1. No transcript of the conversation may be kept.

-In this document, controls are implemented cumulatively, meaning that controls for any confidentiality level imply the implementation of controls defined for lower confidentiality levels - if stricted controls are prescribed for a higher confidentiality level, then only such controls are implemented.
+In this document, controls are implemented cumulatively, meaning that controls for any confidentiality level imply the implementation of controls defined for lower confidentiality levels - if restricted controls are prescribed for a higher confidentiality level, then only such controls are implemented.